 An A P P figure where employment has been terminated on the grounds of permanent ill health with a Tier 1 or Tier 2 ill health pension or an active member dies in service, or where a Tier 3 ill health pension is awarded which is subsequently changed to a Tier 2 ill health pension.
 The administering authority needs this A P P figure to calculate the amount of the enhancement to the benefits due under the L G P S.

-The final pensionable pay figure, calculated under the rules of the 2008 Scheme, for those members who were in the Scheme on or before 31 March 2014, and for members who joined the L G P S after 31 March 2014 and transferred final salary pension benefits from another public service pension scheme into the L G P S (see section 16 for more information).
+The final pensionable pay figure, calculated under the rules of the 2008 Scheme, for members who were in the Scheme on or before 31 March 2014, members who joined the L G P S after 31 March 2014 and transferred final salary pension benefits from another public service pension scheme into the L G P S, and for members protected by the underpin (see section 17 for more information).

-Any changes in contractual hours or contractual weeks / days per year, or any service breaks, for those members who were in the Scheme on 31 March 2014 which have not already been notified to the L G P S administering authority (see for more information).

 For voluntary (non-flexible) retirements on or after age 55 and before age 60, whether the employer agrees under their discretions policy to switch on the 85-year rule protection (for retirees who were members of the L G P S on 30 September 2006).

 For voluntary and flexible retirements, whether any actuarial reductions are to be waived in accordance with the employer’s discretions policy.

+If an employer is submitting data to the administering authority monthly, they may not need to send contributions and pay details for the whole final year.
+Employers may need to check the administering authority’s instructions.

 14. Retirements

 When a Scheme member retires, the employer must provide the L G P S administering authority with the information set out in section 13.